kylehadam/Phone-Book-Assignment/README.md

 const results = phoneBook.searchEntry('John', 'firstName');

-// Sort the phone book by last name phoneBook.sortEntriesByLastName();
+// Sort the phone book by last name phoneBook.sortEntries('lastName');
 ```

 ## Displaying Descendants (Grouping & Searching)

-- **Search Example**: You can search for contacts by any criteria such as first name, last name, or phone number.
+- **Search Example**: You can search for contacts by any criteria such as first name, last name, phone number, or email.
 For instance, searching for `Doe` will return all contacts with the last name `Doe`.

 - **Grouping Example**: The entries are grouped and displayed by the first letter of the last name (e.g., all contacts with last names starting with "A" will be grouped under "A").